tcsimm/tcsimm/README.md

 - 🔍 Interests: Data science, analytics, and visualization
 - 🧠 Currently learning: Python, SQL, and Tableau
-- 🤝 Open to: Collaborating on data projects and learning from others
+- 🤝 Open to: Collaborating on data projects and **seeking full-time roles in data analytics or data science**
 - 📫 Reach me at: thomascsimm@gmail.com

 Thanks for stopping by!